What your child learns at early learning services

-At their ECE service or kōhanga reo your child will learn skills that will consolidate and build on what they have already learned at home.
+At their early learning service or kōhanga reo your child will learn skills that will consolidate and build on what they have already learned at home.

 - What will my child learn?

-- Te Whāriki – the ECE curriculum framework
+- Te Whāriki – the early learning curriculum

 - Parents and educators working together

-Early childhood education (ECE) will help your child develop into a positive, confident and capable individual, and form a strong foundation for later learning.
+Early learning education will help your child develop into a positive, confident and capable individual, and form a strong foundation for later learning.
 Your child will learn how to:

 - form friendships